-ISBE will use a 15-year timeline, with three-year interim goals, that emerged from the accountability stakeholder work groups and is consistent with the timeline for improvement for schools receiving comprehensive and targeted supports and services.
+ISBE used a 15-year timeline, with three-year interim goals, that emerged from the accountability stakeholder work groups and is consistent with the timeline for improvement for schools receiving comprehensive and targeted supports and services.
 The goal is for 90 percent of EL students in a school or district to be making sufficient annual progress towards proficiency.
 ISBE established the interim goals by interpolating between the baseline year, 2017, and the 90.0 goal in 2032.
 ISBE consulted WIDA and statewide stakeholders to establish the interim goals as they would best fit the English Learner population and be most understandable to parents.

 The measures of interim progress shared below are not the result of a three-year composite average of data.
-As indicated previously, once a three-year composite average is available, ISBE will revise the measurements of interim progress currently identified in the ESSA State Plan for Illinois.
+As such, these progress measures and goals will be revisited and amended if needed by the Illinois State Board of Education periodically.